Our Consultative Panel

 Carol volunteered with us in 2014, when she visited Uganda with her daughters during an internship through our partnership with Nourish International.
 Since then, she and her family have remained actively involved in providing financial and advisory support of all of our programs, including personal contributions to our child sponsorship program.

 Now retired, Carol worked with Schlumberger Ltd. for 38 years, initially as an HR Manager in the US, UK and Francer and later as US Benefits Communication Manager.
 She has broad experience in multi-media communications, branding, employee benefit programs and all aspects of human resource management.

 Carol holds a BS degree in Psychology (English Minor) from the College of William and Mary, Williamsburg, VA.
 She speaks French and some Italian.

-Hannah has close to three years of experience in fundraising with World Vision, Australia and three years of experience in the education sector.
+Hannah has close to three years of experience in fundraising with World Vision, Australia and four years of experience in the education sector.
 During her internship, her main focus was a project on literacy development in one of our partner schools.
 She is passionate about flexible education and sustainable community development.

 Our Board of Trustees